radinshahdaei/Parking-Verilog/README.md

 - `is_vacated_space`: Indicates if there are vacant non-university spaces.

 ## Testbench
-The provided testbench (`parking_tb`) thoroughly tests the `parking` module, ensuring it operates correctly under various conditions.
+The provided testbench (`testbench`) thoroughly tests the `parking` module, ensuring it operates correctly under various conditions.

 ### Test Scenarios
 1. Initial state